 Find ways to earn extra cash to apply directly to your debt.
 Use a tax refund, take on a second job, or further reduce your monthly spending habits.
 This extra effort to compile cash for larger payments will definitely pay off in the form of a lower debt, less interest, and faster path to financial freedom.

 Think Differently about Spending

 While you are climbing the getting out of debt pyramid, it’s also the time to change how you think about spending money.
 Learn to live without credit cards by giving them up altogether.
 Use cash and then you will understand how far it goes and what living within your means really entails.
 While doing this, you will come out on top of the pyramid having slayed the impulse purchase habit.
-Plus, you might even start to understand the value of creating a savings account, an emergency fund, and more money for those bigger things like a house or retirement.
+Plus, you might even start to understand the value of creating a savings account or an emergency fund.
+You ore money for those bigger things like a house or retirement.

-It’s a tough pyramid to climb but well worth it when you are able to place your flag in the top and say you have conquered debt for good.
-You will experience the exhilaration of financial freedom and never want to go back to the bottom of the getting out of debt pyramid again.
+It’s a tough pyramid to climb but well worth it when you are able to place your flag in the top.
+Say you have conquered debt for good.
+You will experience the exhilaration of financial freedom.
+You will never want to go back to the bottom of the getting out of debt pyramid again.